Yews to Eucalypts

 The decision was made to not send Convicts to New Zealand.
 To date the Maori people of New Zealand had knowledge of the Europeans as roughened sailors and whalers.
 Certainly not as settlements of white communities.
 The relationships between the Maori and the sailors and whalers had largely been convivial.
 Particularly as the whalers were a transient population and not settlers affecting land ownership.

-Onboard were James Prebble aged 40 a carpeneter, his new wife Ann Whitehead (nee Stone) aged 36.
+Onboard were James Prebble aged 40 a carpenter, his new wife Ann Whitehead (nee Stone) aged 36.
 James children, Richard Prebble aged 15 employment given as carpenter, Ann Prebble aged 15 employment given as servant.
 William Prebble aged 12, Edward Law Prebble aged 10, Mary Elizabeth Prebble aged 7, James Whitehead and his sister, Mary Elizabeth Whitehead aged 13.

 An older son, George Prebble opted to remain in England but eventually did come out with his family.
 His wife died aboard the journey leaving him with small children however he did later re-marry and join his father’s family in New Zealand.